By Klaus Lachwitz, President Inclusion International

 On Sept 13 and 14 during my stay in Beijing I met with representatives from Rong Ai Rong Le and Inclusion China (IC) together with Nagase, II’s past Council member for Asia Pacific.

-We were delighted to be able to welcome Inclusion China in person as new members of Inclusion International.
-IC and Rong Ai Rong Le were represented by Ms Tong Shen, trustee and member of the Board of Rong Ai Rong Le, Ms. Lu Juan, Inclusion China’s Deputy Secretary General and Christine, Inclusion China’s Communication and Advocacy Manager.
+We were delighted to be able to welcome Inclusion Beijing in person as new members of Inclusion International.
+Inclusion Beijingand Rong Ai Rong Le were represented by Ms Tong Shen, trustee and member of the Board of Rong Ai Rong Le, Ms. Lu Juan, Inclusion China’s Deputy Secretary General and Christine, Inclusion Beijing’s Communication and Advocacy Manager.

-IC has developed in a remarkable way.
-Rong Ai Rong Le, which was one of IC’s founders, helped to establish new groups of parents, families and self -advocates not only in Beijing and its suburbs but in many provinces of China.
+Inclusion Beijing has developed in a remarkable way.
+Rong Ai Rong Le, which was one of Inclusion Beijing’s founders, helped to establish new groups of parents, families and self -advocates not only in Beijing and its suburbs but in many provinces of China.
 Today it consists of 72 branches situated in 2/3rds of all provinces of China.
 Their mission is to give persons with intellectual disabilities and their families a voice and to help build up inclusive services.

-One of the main activities of IC is in the field of employment.
+One of the main activities of Inclusion Beijing is in the field of employment.
 We learned that IC is building up a best buddy system in all provinces where it is situated.
 On Sept.
-14 Nagase and I were invited by IC to visit a restaurant in the Old City of Beijing that employs two self-advocates under regular employment contracts.
+14 Nagase and I were invited by Inclusion Beijing to visit a restaurant in the Old City of Beijing that employs two self-advocates under regular employment contracts.